GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v2.rst

       :name: product-information-specifications
       :class: h2

-   These metadata provide general information about the product.
+   This metadata provides general information about the product.

    .. list-table::
       :name: product-information-specifications-table